ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-HunyuanVideoStyler**](https://github.com/ShmuelRonen/ComfyUI-HunyuanVideoStyler): A custom node for ComfyUI that adds cinematic and movie scene styles to video generation prompts.
 This node helps create more dynamic and professional-looking video outputs by incorporating iconic movie scene aesthetics.
 - [**Sketch2Manga**](https://github.com/dmMaze/sketch2manga): Apply screentone to line drawings or colored illustrations with diffusion models.
 - [**ComfyUI_DeepFakeDefenders**](https://github.com/smthemex/ComfyUI_DeepFakeDefenders): ou can using DeepFakeDefenders in comfyUI to Prediction image is a DeepFake img or not.
+- [**Diffusion360_ComfyUI**](https://github.com/ArcherFMY/Diffusion360_ComfyUI): Generating seamless 360 degree panoramic image through text or perspective image.
+- [**ComfyUI Easy Civitai (XTNodes)**](https://github.com/X-T-E-R/ComfyUI-EasyCivitai-XTNodes): Load your model with image previews, or directly download and import Civitai models via URL.
+This custom ComfyUI node supports Checkpoint, LoRA, and LoRA Stack models, offering features like bypass options.
 - [**ComfyUI BEN - Background Erase Network**](https://github.com/DoctorDiffusion/ComfyUI-BEN): Remove backgrounds from images with [a/BEN](https://huggingface.co/PramaLLC/BEN) in ComfyUI
 - [**ComfyUI Christmas Theme 🎄✨**](https://github.com/AEmotionStudio/ComfyUI-ChristmasTheme): A beautiful theme extension for ComfyUI that adds festive touches with dynamic backgrounds, snowfall effects, and animated node connections
 - [**ComfyUI-sudo-latent-upscale**](https://github.com/styler00dollar/ComfyUI-sudo-latent-upscale): Directly upscaling inside the latent space.
 Model was trained for SD1.5 and drawn content.
 Might add new architectures or update models at some point.
 This took heavy inspriration from [city96/SD-Latent-Upscaler](https://github.com/city96/SD-Latent-Upscaler) and [Ttl/ComfyUi_NNLatentUpscale](https://github.com/Ttl/ComfyUi_NNLatentUpscale).
 - [**ComfyUI-MotionThiefExperiment**](https://github.com/logtd/ComfyUI-MotionThiefExperiment): experimental node pack to test using reference videos for their motion.
 - [**ComfyUI MiniCPM-V**](https://github.com/hay86/ComfyUI_MiniCPM-V): Unofficial implementation of [a/MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V) for ComfyUI
 - [**ComfyUI-fal-Connector**](https://github.com/badayvedat/ComfyUI-fal-Connector): The ComfyUI-fal-Connector is a tool designed to provide an integration between ComfyUI and fal.
 This extension allows users to execute their ComfyUI workflows directly on [a/fal.ai](https://fal.ai/).
 This enables users to leverage the computational power and resources provided by fal.ai for running their ComfyUI workflows.
-- [**Diffusion360_ComfyUI**](https://github.com/ArcherFMY/Diffusion360_ComfyUI): Generating seamless 360 degree panoramic image through text or perspective image.
-- [**ComfyUI Easy Civitai (XTNodes)**](https://github.com/X-T-E-R/ComfyUI-EasyCivitai-XTNodes): Load your model with image previews, or directly download and import Civitai models via URL.
-This custom ComfyUI node supports Checkpoint, LoRA, and LoRA Stack models, offering features like bypass options.
 - [**ComfyUI_Slider_Sidebar**](https://github.com/Kinglord/ComfyUI_Slider_Sidebar): A custom node that adds a UI element to the sidebar allowing easy access, navigation, and use of a massive collection (100+) of LECO (Slider) LoRAs.
 LECOs are an amazing tool to generate variance in your output with a minimal impact to consistency, i.e. deviating form your prompt.
 They can also allow you access to control parts of your image without taking up CLIP space, saving your token weights for more valuable keywords.
 If you haven't used them, there's never been a better time to try!
-- [**gguf**](https://github.com/calcuis/gguf): gguf node for comfyui
 - [**SeeCoder [WIP]**](https://github.com/BlenderNeko/ComfyUI_SeeCoder): It provides the capability to generate CLIP from an image input, unlike unCLIP, which works in all models.
 (To use this extension, you need to download the required model file from **Install Models**)
 - [**Integrated Nodes for ComfyUI**](https://github.com/palant/integrated-nodes-comfyui): This tool will turn entire workflows or parts of them into single integrated nodes.
 In a way, it is similar to the Node Templates functionality but hides the inner structure.
 This is useful if all you want is to reuse and quickly configure a bunch of nodes without caring how they are interconnected.
 - [**ComfyUI-Openpose-Editor-Plus**](https://github.com/whmc76/ComfyUI-Openpose-Editor-Plus): Nodes:Openpose Editor Plus